Skip to main content

 storage-daemon-cli -I 127.0.0.1:5555 -k storage-db/cli-keys/client -p storage-db/cli-keys/server.pub

-• -I - this is the IP address and port of the daemon (the port is the same one specified in the -p parameter above)
+• -I - IP address and port of the daemon (same as -p above)

-• -k and -p - these are the client's private key and the server's public key (similar to validator-engine-console).
-These keys are generated on the first run of the daemon and are placed in <db>/cli-keys/.
+• -k and -p - client private and server public keys (similar to validator-engine-console).
+These are auto-generated at first daemon startup and stored in <db>/cli-keys/.

 List of commands

-The list of storage-daemon-cli commands can be obtained with the help command.
+You can view the list of storage-daemon-cli commands using the help command.

 create filename\ with\ spaces.txt -d "Description\nSecond line of \"description\"\nBackslash: \\"

-All parameters after flag -- are positional parameters.
-It can be used to specify filenames that start with a dash:
+All parameters following the -- flag are treated as positional parameters.
+This allows specifying filenames that begin with a dash:

 create -d "Description" -- -filename.txt

-storage-daemon-cli can be run in non-interactive mode by passing it commands to execute:
+You can run storage-daemon-cli in non-interactive mode by passing it commands to execute:

 storage-daemon-cli ... -c "add-by-meta m" -c "list --hashes"

-To download a Bag of Files, you need to know its BagID or have a meta-file.
-The following commands can be used to add a Bag for download:
+To download a bag of files, you need its hash bagID or a metafile.
+Use the following commands to add a bag for download:

 add-by-hash <hash> -d directory